 HOW IT IS USED

-Be sure that in using the Exit Script step, you do not strand the user on an unfamiliar layout or leave them in the wrong layout mode.
-Always make sure the user is on the layout and in the mode (Browse or Find usually) they should be in before you Exit a script.
+Be sure that in using the Halt or Exit script steps, you do not strand the user on an unfamiliar layout or leave them in the wrong layout mode.
+Always make sure the user is on the layout and in the mode (Browse or Find usually) they should be in before you Exit / Halt a script.

 More info about the author and FileMaker in general, contact me at firstname.lastname@example.org.